rpetrucelli/AI-Agent-Evaluator/README.md

 ...all defined by user-input natural language

-Each of these operations is defined in their own files in the `src/data_analysis_agent/tools/` dir
+Each of these operations is defined in their own file contained in`src/data_analysis_agent/tools/`
 Tool execution is decided by the LLM router `run_agent()` in `src/data_analysis_agent/router.py`

 ### LLM Evaluator Description